Everything You Need to Know About 1p Per Hour Electric Heaters

 Insulate your home

 Insulating your walls is a cost-effective way to keep your house warm this winter.
-An insulated home retains heat better, reducing heater running time and cost.
-Insulating also seals off those cracks and openings in your home that allow heat to escape.
+An insulated home retains heat better, reducing heating run time and cost.
+Insulation also seals off those cracks and openings in your home that allow heat to escape.

 Cover your chimney